Khalida Ghous

 Khalida Ghous (Urdu: خالدہ غوث) is a Pakistani scholar of international relations and human rights.
-She is reported to be among the first in Pakistan to receive a PhD focused on human rights.

-She is the former managing director of the Social Policy and Development Center, a research institute based in Karachi, Pakistan.
+She is a former managing director of the Social Policy and Development Center, a research institute based in Karachi, Pakistan.

 Education

-Ghous attended the University of Karachi and holds both an MA and PhD in international relations.
-She completed her PhD under the supervision of jurist Khalid M. Ishaq on the institutionalization of human rights, with particular reference to the European Court of Human Rights.
+Ghous attended the University of Karachi and earned both an MA and PhD in international relations.
+She completed her PhD under the supervision of the jurist Khalid M. Ishaq on the institutionalization of human rights, with particular reference to the European Court of Human Rights.

 Career

 Ghous served as chairperson of the Department of International Relations at the University of Karachi from September 2003 to September 2006.
-She has also served as Director of the Centre of Excellence for Women's Studies at the university, and as Honorary Director of the College of Liberal Arts and Social Sciences and the Pakistan Center for Democracy Studies.
-She has advised federal and provincial governments on gender-related policy issues.
-Ghous has been a member of several professional bodies and a nominee of the Sindh Government on a monitoring committee on women's empowerment.
-She also teaches at the Institute of Business Administration, Karachi.
+She has held several academic leadership roles at the University of Karachi, including directorships in women's studies and liberal arts programs, and has also contributed to policy discussions on gender-related issues at the federal and provincial levels.
+She participated in professional and government committees related to women's empowerment and has taught courses at the Institute of Business Administration, Karachi.

 In 2006, Ghous was one of eighteen people who sent an open letter to President Pervez Musharraf, calling on him to resign as either president or Chief of Army Staff.

-She has been a delegate to the United Nations Commission on Human Rights and was invited by the European Union to deliver a talk in Brussels.
+She was involved in the United Nations Commission on Human Rights and was invited by the European Union to deliver a talk in Brussels.
 Ghous has participated in Pakistan–India back-channel diplomacy as a member of the India–Pakistan Neemrana initiative.

-She is the author of a book on women's rights in Islam and co-editor of Pakistan's Foreign Policy: Problems and Prospects.